sumnow/markdown-formatter/README.md

 - For `，,。;；！、？：` add a space after these symbols;
 - `，：；！“”‘’（）？。` , unify it as a half-width character(Optional);
+- Supports converting Chinese symbols into full-width symbols according to context, or converting English into half-width symbols;
 - `.!?` add a space after these symbols, if before uppercases or chineses;
 - a space before and after the back-quote, which wrapped by back-quote will not be formatted;
 - Empty a line for the title;